 If you live in a ranch house, chances are it was built between the 1950s and 1960s.
-So, you might be looking to renovate or add an addition to your ranch home now that it may be getting cramped or dated.
-One of the great ranch house addition options you have is a sunroom.
-During a ranch house remodel, you’ll usually find that interior updates are continually popping up.
-With sunrooms though, you don’t have to worry about updating the features for years to come because of the timeless windows and architecture.
+After so many years, you might be looking to renovate or add an addition to your ranch home as it's likely getting cramped or outdated.
+One great option is to add a sunroom.
+When you own an older home, you’ll usually find that the need for interior updates seems to never end.
+But with a sunroom, you don’t have to worry about updating it for years to come because of its timeless windows and architecture.

-With a sunroom, you can take advantage of a gorgeous view; you can get a little closer to nature, and bring in a great deal of natural light.
-A sunroom can help you expand and update your home’s living space, with a great selection of room types.
+With a sunroom, you can take advantage of a gorgeous view, get a little closer to nature, and bring in a great deal of natural light.
+Expand and update your home’s living space with a wide selection of sunroom types.

 Adding a Sunroom to Your Ranch House

 Ranch houses differ from each other, but also share distinct common elements.
-For example, many of these houses are single story.
-They tend to have attached garages or carports, and many of them feature vaulted ceilings.
-They tend to be open, rectangular or L-shaped.
-Some of them are even U-shaped.
-Many of them have large eaves as well.
+For example, many of these houses are single story, have attached garages or carports, and may even have vaulted ceilings.
+Ranch homes can be open, rectangular, L-shaped or U-shaped.
+Additionally, many of them have large eaves.

 Sunroom Addition Ideas

 So you’ve decided on an addition, but this may be the first time you are considering a sunroom.
-Sunrooms and solariums are just as much of a home addition as the traditional dry wall addition that you may be looking into.
-The primary difference is the large amount of sunlight you will get through your customized windows, and the view that comes standard with a sunroom – those which you won’t get with a traditional set of windows.
+Sunrooms and solariums are just as much of a home addition as the traditional drywall addition that you may be looking into.
+The primary difference is the large amount of sunlight you will get through your customized windows and the view that comes standard with a sunroom – both of which you won’t get with a traditional set of windows.

 If you’re wondering how you can expand your home’s living space to make it more comfortable, but you’re not sure how to reassign the purpose of each room, you could start by considering what you would like the sunroom addition to be utilized for.

-Since most ranch houses are single story houses, adding a sunroom is a relatively easy affair.
-Sunrooms can even be added onto multistory houses.
-If you have added a sunroom to your ranch house, leave a comment below and tell us how you use yours.
-If you are interested in adding a sunroom to your ranch house, learn more with a free consultation and estimate.
+Since most ranch houses are single-story houses, adding a sunroom is a relatively easy affair.
+Sunrooms can even be added to multistory houses.
+If you are interested in adding a sunroom to your ranch house, learn more by scheduling your free in-home estimate today.